chmarsaws/realtime-web-analytics-workshop/module-2/README.md

 ![Click Start Application](../images/2-start-application.png)

-7. In the SQL editor you will be creating a new stream to collect the output of the other streams and it be used as the output stream for the application.
+7. In the SQL editor you will be creating a new stream to collect the output of the other streams and it will be used as the output stream for the application.
 The stream will be named DESTINATION_SQL_STREAM and contain the following columns:
     *   MetricType VARCHAR(16),
     *   EventTimestamp BIGINT,
     *   MetricItem VARCHAR(1024),